surrealdb/surrealist/README.md

 We welcome any issues and PRs submitted to Surrealist.
 Since we currently work on multiple other projects and our time is limited, we value any community help in supporting a rich future for Surrealist.

 Before you open an issue or PR please read our [Contributor Guide](CONTRIBUTING.md).

+## Disclaimer
+- The latest release always attempts to be up-to-date with the latest SurrealDB beta.
+No attempt is made to keep Surrealist compatible with the latest nightly builds.
+- Connections to remote servers may require a HTTPS connection.
+You can easily configure SSL for your server using tools like Letsencrypt and nginx.
+- This project is maintained entirely free of charge and in my spare time.
+I will make a best attempt at supporting as many features and workflows as possible, however I do not have the resources to cater to every use case.

 ## Development
 This project is built using [Tauri](https://tauri.app) and [React](https://reactjs.org/).